Anti-Discrimination, Advocacy & Cultural Inclusivity

 The Centre for Women and Trans People looks to tackle issues like racism, gender empowerment & violence, reproductive freedom.
 They provide advocacy, resources, events and discussion groups.

-RyePride is the group that represents queer and trans voices for students on campus.
+Queer Space (formerly RyePride) is the group that represents queer and trans voices for students on campus.
 They also provide advocacy, support and events.
 Many of their events are also for like-minded queer students and allies.

 The December 6th Memorial Committee is dedicated to the active promotion of equality and the elimination of violence in all its forms.
 The committee host events to engage our community in discussions related to violence against women.

 The Office of the Ombudsperson is a place for students to raise concerns which they have been unable to resolve themselves.
 Students can bring forward their concerns in confidence to the Ombudsperson’s office with the knowledge that they will not be disclosed, unless the student provides permission for this to happen.
-The Ombudsperson’s Office is independent of the University, all administrative structures and the student government.
+The Ombudsperson’s Office is independent of the university, all administrative structures and the student government.

-If you believe you have been treated unfairly, If you are not sure what your options are, or If you would like to discuss how a RU policy or procedure applies to your situation.
+If you believe you have been treated unfairly, If you are not sure what your options are, or If you would like to discuss how a TMU policy or procedure applies to your situation.